ChrisOlv/book_data_analysis/README.md

 #### parameters :
 absolute path : define the path of the local repo on your machine.
 Change it when your change your machine relative path (book.xls & sqlite3) : the relative location of the local sources.
-Don't touch this
+Don't touch this. --> Technically, there is no need of these parameters, we can directly type the relative path in the query source.

 #### duplicates book
 Ereader oftentimes create duplicate when you mess with calibre.